 The Department of Integrative Biology has a long history of proudly honoring its most talented students with undergraduate awards.
 The Department is pleased to offer these awards annually to sophomores, juniors, and seniors majoring in Biological Science, Physiology or Zoology at OSU.
 The awards provide recognition among students, staff, and faculty in the Department, enhancement of a student’s credentials, and modest financial support of the student’s education.

-Currently the Department of Integrative Biology offers 7 awards to our undergraduate students:
+Currently the Department of Integrative Biology offers at least 8 awards to our undergraduate students:

 - The Dr. G. Michael Steelman Endowed Scholarship

 - The Edwin Chappabitty Jr. M.D.
-Scholarship in Zoology
+Scholarship (more than one may be given each year)

 - Outstanding Seniors majoring in Biological Science, Zoology, and Physiology